Fisheries and Oceans Canada Values and Ethics Code

 Public servants shall respect human dignity and the value of every person by:

-At Fisheries and Oceans Canada Respect for People also means:
+At DFO and Coast Guard, Respect for People also means:

 Integrity is the cornerstone of good governance and democracy.
 By upholding the highest ethical standards, public servants conserve and enhance public confidence in the honesty, fairness and impartiality of the federal public sector.